dy/sprae/r&d.md

   + subscript included as dependency
   - size (>5kb)
 2. Separate CSP entry
+  + similar to Alpine
+  + ability to choose best option
+    ~ not sure if that's a value - making user think
   - maintaining separate entries
-  + ability to choose best option
-    ~ not sure if that's a value making user think
-  - risk of conflict / friction / non-identical code (discrepancies)
+    - risk of conflict / friction / non-identical code (discrepancies of justin/js)
-3. Customizable compiler by user
+3. ~~Customizable compiler by user~~
   + single CSP entry
   - formally non-CSP-enabled
   - even if CSP is configured, bundle can be detected as unsafe since it has `new Function`